Key Takeaways

 - Check sprinkler heads for overspray hitting foundations, walkways, or window wells

-- Clean gutters before cottonwood fluff season hits in late May
+- Clean gutters this weekend if cottonwood fluff has already settled in

 - Inspect property lines near canals or ditches for seepage pools